Dent (watchmaker): Intellectual property

 Dent instituted its triangular trade mark in 1876 to combat imitation products; period pieces often bear “DENT” within a triangle device.

 Dent also holds UK Registered Design No. 6349128 for the Parliament watch design.

 Royalty

 By the Victorian era Dent held British Royal Warrants as chronometer, clock and watch makers to the Crown; E. Dent & Co. and M. F. Dent appear on official lists of warrant-holding tradesmen issued by the Lord Chamberlain in the 1880s.
 Period objects also carry the inscription “(Chronometer/Watch)maker to the Queen,” confirming royal patronage under Queen Victoria.

 Outside Britain, Dent advertised and inscribed appointments “to the Emperor of Russia,” and auction-catalogue descriptions record this wording on Dent pieces dated 1875–76.
-A Science Museum Group entry also notes a **Royal Warrant from Emperor Meiji of Japan in 1880**.
+A Science Museum Group entry also notes a “Royal Warrant from Emperor Meiji of Japan in 1880.”

-Note: Albert Edward was styled *Prince of Wales* from early **1842**, not 1841.

 Collecting and notable sales

 In June 2020, a highly complicated Dent pocket watch (the “Ultra Complication”, no. 32573, c.1904) sold for US$832,240 (CHF 800,000) in Sotheby’s online *Masterworks of Time* sale; Sotheby’s stated this was then a world auction record for a watch sold in an online sale and a record for a pocket watch sold online.